Non-separable Models with High-dimensional Data: Introduction

 For the post-selection inference, we establish doubly robust moment conditions for the continuous treatment effect model.
 Our parameters of interest is irregularly identified by the definition in \cite{KT10}, as they are identified by a thin-set.
-Therefore, by averaging observations only with their treatment levels close to the one of interest, the convergence rates of our estimators are nonparametric, which is in contrast with the $\sqrt{n}$ -rate obtained in \cite{BCFH13} and \cite{F15}.
-Albeit motivated by distinct models, \cite{BCC16} also estimated the irregular identified parameters in the high-dimensional setting.
+Therefore, by averaging observations only when their treatment levels are close to the one of interest, the convergence rates of our estimators are nonparametric, which is in contrast with the $\sqrt{n}$ -rate obtained in \cite{BCFH13} and \cite{F15}.
+Albeit motivated by distinct models, \cite{BCC16} also estimate the irregular identified parameters in the high-dimensional setting.
 However, the irregularity faced by \cite{BCC16} is not due to the continuity of the variable of interest.
-Consequently, \cite {BCC16} did not study the regularized estimator with localization as we do in this paper.
-To obtain uniformly valid results over values of the continuous treatment, we derive linear expansions of the rearrangement operator for a local process which is not tight, and establish a new maximal inequality for the second order degenerate U-process, extending the existing results in \cite{CFG10} and \cite{NP87}, respectively.
+Consequently, \cite {BCC16} do not study the regularized estimator with localization as we do in this paper.